briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

-        4. _(D)_ If a person is found to be in violation of any post-release control sanction and if the violation is a result of either of the following, the court or the parole board shall first consider ordering the person’s participation or continued participation in a drug treatment program or mitigating the penalty specified in Ohio R.C.
+        4. _(D)_ If a person is found to be in violation of any post-release control sanction and if the violation is a result of either of the following, the court or the parole board shall first consider ordering the person's participation or continued participation in a drug treatment program or mitigating the penalty specified in Ohio R.C.
-        2929.141 or 2967.28, whichever is applicable, after which the court or the parole board has the discretion either to order the person’s participation or continued participation in a drug treatment program or to impose the penalty with the mitigating factor specified in either of those applicable sections:
+        2929.141 or 2967.28, whichever is applicable, after which the court or the parole board has the discretion either to order the person's participation or continued participation in a drug treatment program or to impose the penalty with the mitigating factor specified in either of those applicable sections: